Physician wearing a mask.

 Centre for Global Public Health Pakistan

-How we work: We work with Centre for Global Public Health Pakistan (CGPH-Pakistan) through a service and collaboration agreement wherein we agree to collaborate on specific programs.
+We collaborate with the Centre for Global Public Health Pakistan through a service and collaboration agreement, focusing on specific programs.

 India Health Action Trust